4 March 2017

 We started the get-together with an introduction round to welcome new participants, Peter Joun and Keiko Yuyama.
 Always good to welcome new energy, and thanks to members who’re reaching out to new members for the get-togethers.

-We then discussed the new venue for the Tokyo get-togethers from April 2017, and dates for the monthly meetings, and we will announce the new downtown venue once the university in question formally confirms this.
-Many thanks to people for checking with different universities, in particular Tim for finding out about Komazawa University as a possible back-up location.
+We then discussed the new venue for the Tokyo get-togethers from April 2017, and dates for the monthly meetings.
+Many thanks to Ian for firming up the booking of a meeting room at Rikkyo University for the first three get-togethers from April; thanks also to Tim for finding out about Komazawa University as a possible back-up location.

 The meeting decided on the following dates for 2017 Sunday get togethers (details to follow at the February get-together):